zywang0701/MaximinInfer/README.md

 status](https://www.r-pkg.org/badges/version/MaximinInfer)](https://CRAN.R-project.org/package=MaximinInfer)
 <!-- badges: end -->

-The package implements the sampling and aggregation method for the covariate shift maximin effect, which was proposed in arXiv:2011.07568.
+MaximinInfer is a package that implements the sampling and aggregation method for the covariate shift maximin effect, which was proposed in &lt;arXiv:2011.07568&gt;.
 It constructs the confidence interval for any linear combination of the high-dimensional maximin effect.

 ## Installation